Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/博客/Paul Graham 博客/Essays/Crazy New Ideas.md

 happened, and this potential envy propagates back into a conviction that you must be wrong.<br><br>Another reason people dismiss new ideas is that it's an easy way to seem sophisticated.
 When a new idea first emerges, it usually seems pretty feeble.
 It's a mere hatchling.
-Received wisdom is full-grown eagle by comparison.
+Received wisdom is a full-grown eagle by comparison.
 So it's easy to launch a devastating attack on a new idea, and anyone who does will seem clever to those who don't understand this asymmetry.<br><br>This phenonemon is exacerbated by the difference between how those